 2. Battery Warning Light

 If this light comes on, it means your battery is not charging the right way.
 It might be a weak battery, a problem with the alternator, or old, rusty cables.
-Don’t wait too long, if the battery goes flat, your car might not start at all.
+Don’t wait too long, if the battery goes flat, your car might not start at all and you need an expert battery and electrical services.

 3. Oil Pressure Warning Light